jimheaton/Ultra96_ML_Embedded_Workshop/README.md

 ![Profiler](./images/profiler.PNG)

-The average utilization (percentage of time the DPU is performing numerical ops) of the DPU should be about 50%
+The average utilization (percentage of time the DPU is performing numerical ops) of the DPU should be about 49%.
+This number is quite good, when comparing with GPUs.

-Note: GPUs typically have utilization below 20% for real time (batch size 1) inference like we have have just run.
+GPUs typically have lower utilization below 20% for real time (batch size 1) inference applications like we have have just run.

 ## Try face detection with Densebox